Esri/ember-cli-amd/README.md

 * `npm install`

 ## Known Issues
-'ember-cli-amd' doesn't work with 'ember-auto-import'. 'ember-auto-import' is using webpack, it leads to all sorts of issues with how we update the index.html.
+`ember-cli-amd` doesn't work with `ember-auto-import`. `ember-auto-import` is using webpack, it leads to all sorts of issues with how we update the index.html.

 ## Usage
 Install to your ember-cli application